jitongjiang/RDistillRec/README.md

-Official code for difficulty-aware curriculum and token-weighted rationale distillation for sequential recommendation.
+Code for difficulty-aware curriculum and token-weighted rationale distillation for sequential recommendation.

  # Raw Datasets